topaklihuseyin/CMSSW/README.md

 When setting up code for the new EDM (such as creating a new EDProducer) there is a fair amount of 'boiler plate' code that you must write.
 To make writing such code easier CMS provides a series of scripts that will generate the necessary directory structure and files needed so that all you need to do is write your actual algorithms.

 CMSSW distiguishes following [module types](https://twiki.cern.ch/twiki/bin/view/Main/CMSSWatFNALFramework#Module_types):
- - EDProducer: takes input from the event and produces new output which is saved in the event
- - EDAnalyzer: takes input from the event and processes the input without writing information back to the event
+ **- EDProducer:** takes input from the event and produces new output which is saved in the event **- EDAnalyzer:** takes input from the event and processes the input without writing information back to the event
- - EDFilter: decides if processing the event can be stopped and continued
+ - **EDFilter:** decides if processing the event can be stopped and continued
  - EventSetup: external service not bound to the event structure which provides information useable by all modules (e.g. Geometry, Magnetic Field, etc.)

   In order to generate above modules: